Motel-California-Dev/Kalooh/README.md

 Run the following command in the folder that you want the repository files to end up.
 `git clone https://github.com/motel-california-dev/kalooh.git`

-Change into the directory of the project and install the rest of the dependencies by running:
+Change into the directory of the project (./frontEnd) and install the rest of the dependencies by running:
 `npm install`

-### To be continued
+### Starting up the Application
+Run the following command in the directory of the project.
+'npm start' or 'expo start'

+This will run the local development server of Expo CLI.
+This will allow you to test the app in your mobile phone or simulator.
+Use the QR code to test the app on your mobile device (make sure you have the Expo app installed in your device).